All writers need a flawless editing and proofreading system – and that’s where online editing courses come in.

 Online editing courses in Australasia

-Health Writer Hub’s medical editing course, Amplify Your First Draft, will teach you how to conduct a high-quality health & medical edit.
+Health Writer Hub’s Principles of Health & Medical Editing course will teach you how to conduct a high-quality health & medical edit.
 Through this course, you’ll learn effective strategies for ensuring you’ve captured the best practices of effective health communication.

 Australian Writers’ Centre offers a range of useful resources and courses on all things writing, including the courses Grammar and Punctuation and Editing Essentials, which are one-day courses based in Sydney.